-Household waste is spread out onto the tipping floor for sorting, where large or dangerous items are removed.
-Front-end loaders push the waste onto apron feeders, which carry the material to one of the four digesters.
+Raw FOGO material is spread out onto the tipping floor for sorting, where large or dangerous items are removed.

 There are four bio-filters which filter out odours from the facility using a mixture of wood chips, organic material and natural micro organisms.

-The rich, mature compost is now ready for use and is stored in the load-out building.
+The final compost product is now ready for commercial and retail outlets.